yashensha/cra-template/README.md

-# cra-template

-This is the official base template for [Create React App](https://github.com/facebook/create-react-app).
+This a customized react-app template for [Create React App](https://github.com/facebook/create-react-app).

 If you don't specify a template (for example, `--template yashensha`), default template will be used.